camryntm/DatabasesProject/README.md

 | 3 | Alliston | Dunn | 1 |
 | 4 | Sam | McQueen | 1 |

-### List all of the students in a course and all of their scores on every assignment;
+### List all of the students in a course and all of their scores on every assignment
 ```
 Test Case:
 Course_id=1